-Radiological Safety (Executive Vice President): The Radiological Safety Committee shall consist of the Radiological Safety Officer, the Associate Director of Risk Management and Safety, the Assistant Vice President for Facilities or designee, the Physics Department Head or designee, and representatives of the largest radiation sources on campus; six faculty members with at least three of the faculty having knowledge of the safe use of ionizing radiation, including at least one faculty member with knowledge of laser safety and operation, one with knowledge of the use of radiation in experimental biological systems, and one versed in magnetic safety issues.
+Radiological Safety (Executive Vice President): The Radiological Safety Committee shall consist of the Radiological Safety Officer, the Associate Director of Risk Management and Safety, the Assistant Vice President for Facilities or designee, the Physics Department Head or designee, the Director of the MRI Research Facility or designee, and a representative of the largest radiation sources on campus; six faculty members with at least three of the faculty having knowledge of the safe use of ionizing radiation, including at least one faculty member with knowledge of laser safety and operation, and one with knowledge of the use of radiation in experimental biological systems.
 The chair of the committee shall be a faculty member serving in the second or third year of that person's three-year term; the Radiological Safety Officer serves as committee secretary.
 The committee is delegated authority for radiological safety and magnetic safety concerns at the University.
 Committee responsibilities include establishment of policies and procedures, compliance with appropriate state and federal regulations, review of all applications and licenses for the use of ionizing and non-ionizing radiation at Auburn University, and assurance that each person working with radioactive materials and radiation-producing devices is qualified by training and experience to safely perform such work.
 (12 members)